 Stokesia laevis has beautifully fringed, light blue to violet blue aster-like flowers held atop leafless stems.
 Plants form a rosette of smooth, dusty blue-green, lance-shaped leaves that have distinct pale midribs.
 The foliage of Stokesia laevis typically takes on a maroon cast in autumn.

 Stokesia laevis, also known as Stoke's Aster is native to the southeastern coastal plain of the United States from Louisiana to North Carolina.
-This perennial is typically found in wetlands, bottomland, wet pinewoods, savanna and ditches that are drier during the winter.
+This perennial is typically found in wetlands, bottomland, wet pinewoods, savannas and ditches that are drier during the winter.

 Stokesia laevis prefers full sun and moist, well-drained soil.
 Once established, Stokesia can tolerate poor, dry soil.
 It is long blooming if kept deadheaded.
 This plant dislikes wet soil in winter.